 I caught up with Pandey as she and her partner Johan Solberg were installing the printmaking presses at Halden Bookworks, their new book arts centre in Halden, Norway.
 It’s based in an old cotton factory full of artists’ studios, with Halden Bookworks occupying half of the top floor as a fully equipped book arts studio with spectacular views.
 Accomplished printmaker and papermaker Pandey, was about to begin waterproofing the floor to add a papermaking studio.

-I reconnected with Pandey recently via Tia Blassingame’s Book/Print Artist/Scholar of Color collective, where I noticed her new collaborative artist’s book project .
+I reconnected with Pandey recently via Tia Blassingame’s Book/Print Artist/Scholar of Color collective, where I noticed her new collaborative artist’s book project tentatively titled Flora of Mughal India.
 She was in India when Covid 19 struck.
 She explains: “I was planning on taking a workshop with a miniature painter, and then the pandemic hit throwing Delhi into lockdown.
 I had spoken to him earlier however, about working with me to finish up prints, for example to add highlights or change the printed page with his brush any way he wanted.
 Having no studio access due to lockdown, I began with a lot of reading and drawing.
 I drew all the flowers and plants around me at the time and did some research online, reading up on native and non-native species.”

 I asked Pandey about her love of historical books and the time she has spent researching in libraries, drawing inspiration from publications concerning the history of book production and the wider arts of the book.
 “John Martin Rare Book Library at the University of Iowa was one of the first places I found inspiration for two of my books: Anatomia Botanica and Absence.
 The British Library of course has Islamicate manuscripts I have seen in person.
 The Wellcome Library too has a beautiful book from Japan of illnesses in which the paper has been manipulated and textured to illustrate various ailments.